Festival Safety Announcement

 The Management Committee will check that the implemented actions have removed/reduced the risks.

-Assessments will be reviewed annually or when work activity changes, whichever is soonest.
+Assessments will be reviewed prior to each festival or when work activity changes, whichever is soonest.

 Consultation with Staff and Volunteers: